Current employer: Boots Opticians

 What was the most difficult thing you faced finding a job?

 Amongst preparing my CV and practising interview skills, the most difficult aspect when searching for a job was finding a place in which there was a strong support network.
-The staff at Plymouth University were extremely helpful and suggested various pathways which were on offer in which to progress further within my profession.
+The staff at University of Plymouth were extremely helpful and suggested various pathways which were on offer in which to progress further within my profession.

 What is the best, most exciting or fun thing that you have done in your career (or that you’re most looking forward to)?